 Sometimes HUGE corrections.
 Don’t forget 2007-2009.
 It happens.

-In fact, think of this like a fire drill.
+In fact, think of this as a fire drill.

 If the market gets so “hot” that it starts to “burn”, and your investment portfolio starts to decline steadily rather than rise… how will you respond?
 What will you do?
 What is your plan?